AlexP11223/gdrive_link_transformer/README.md

 - Python 3.7+
 - [poetry](https://poetry.eustace.io/docs/)

 Install dependencies by executing `poetry install`.
+For Linux use `poetry install --extras dbus` (unless you need just the CLI mode).

 Use PyTest to run tests: `poetry run pytest` or in PyCharm.